GarrettHoffman/digital_media_shares_optimization/README.md

 I encourage you to play around with the working prototype here: http://54.86.1.93:5000

+The Mashable URLs used in this analysis were obtained from this data set: https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity

 #### Navigating this repo:

 **01_playgtound_files**: contains "playground" notebooks used for exploration before writing project scripts